nickthecook/ops/README.md

 # ops

+**This gem is still quite new; if you encounter an issue, please open an Issue in this project.**

 `ops` is like an operations team for your dev environment.
 It:

 - reduces the cognitive load of getting up and running as a new developer on a project